eksctl-io/eksctl/userdocs/src/usage/addons.md

 Setting the version of the addon is optional.
 If it is not set, `eks` will set the default version for this addon.
 Note that this might not necessarily be the latest version available.

 The addon version can be set to `latest`.
-Alternatively, the version can be set with the EKS built specified, such as `v1.7.5-eksbuild.1` or `v1.7.5-eksbuild.2`.
-It can also be set to the release version of the addon, such as `v1.7.5` or `1.7.5`, and the `eksbuild` will be discovered and set for you.
+Alternatively, the version can be set with the EKS build tag specified, such as `v1.7.5-eksbuild.1` or `v1.7.5-eksbuild.2`.
+It can also be set to the release version of the addon, such as `v1.7.5` or `1.7.5`, and the `eksbuild` suffix tag will be discovered and set for you.

 See the section below on how to discover available addons and their versions.